doriantaylor/rb-store-digest/README.md

 blob and metadata subsystems are decoupled, such that the two can be mixed and matched.

+### Basic Architecture

+`Store::Digest` proper is a unified interface over a `Driver` which provides the concrete implementation.
+A driver may be further decoupled (as is the case with `LMDB`) into `Blob` and `Meta` subcomponents, which themselves may share `Trait`s (like storing its state in a `RootDir`).
+We can imagine this bifurcation not being universal, e.g. a prospective PostgreSQL driver could handle both blobs _and_ metadata within its own confines.

+> I have yet to decide on the final layout of this system, so don't
+> get too used to it.

 ### A note on storage efficiency

 Unlike Git, which uses `pigz` (or rather, `deflate`) to compress its